A house sitting family – meet The Chiang Gang

 I know plenty of others who are new to homeschooling and manage it.
 I have heard through other Facebook groups that I shouldn't sweat it at this point - I'm trying to take their advice!
 Although it does seem that a good plan of action to establish routine, would have been to start the home school schedule at home before we left.

-How did you discover house sitting and how much do you plan to use this as a way to experience free accommodation while you are traveling?
+How did you find house sitting and how much will you use this as a way to get free accommodation while you are traveling?

 We discovered house sitting through a Facebook group for travel families.
 It was recommended as a good way to save costs on accommodation.
 I researched it a little and registered for TrustedHousesitters and MindMyHouse.com.

 TrustedHousesitters has secured 100% of our sits to date and seems the easiest and more user friendly for us as a house sitting family.
 We plan to continue to use this throughout our travels.
 It's been a great experience for us so far and we've really enjoyed it.